jeremyagray/ror-fcc-amp/urlshortener.md

 Since this project requires saving data for later use, we finally need database access.
-For demo projects, it's perfectly fine to use the default, file-based sqlite3 database that's already included.
+For demo projects, it's perfectly fine to use the default, file-based [SQLite](https://www.sqlite.org/) database that's already included.
 To use the database, we'll need to generate a model and run a migration in addition to our normal routes and controller generation.
-Just like with any other framework, you can choose whichever database you desire and their is probably a way to use it with your framework.
+Just like with any other framework, you can choose whichever database you desire and there is probably a library to use it with your framework.

 ## Specifications